robindavidgames/ci-project02/README.md

 ## Bugs and Issues

 ### Fixed Bugs and Issues
 * In the calculateArray JavaScript function, values in an array are compared to see if they meet different poker hand requirements.
-However, if spaces on the board were left empty, this function was allowing the "null" spaces to act as Pair, Five of a Kind, etc. To fix this, I created placeholder arrays for each row and column, with unique entries in each space, therefore removing "null" entries.
+However, if spaces on the board were left empty, this function was allowing the "null" spaces to act as Pair, Five of a Kind, etc. To fix this, I created the removeNull() function, which deletes null entries from an array.
+It does this by creating a temporary array, copying valid entries, and then overwriting the original array.
-* Users were able to click the same div repeatedly, changing the value within.
-To prevent this, I put the function details within an if loop checking if this.classList.contains("play-space").
+* Users were able to click the same div repeatedly, changing the value within, while game rules state that this shouldn't be possible.
+To prevent this, I put the function details within an "if" loop checking if this.classList.contains("play-space").
 Within that loop, the play-space class is removed from the div, ensuring the loop cannot run a second time.
-This same technique also allowed me to dynamically block off certain spaces from being used, in accordance with game rules.
+This same technique gave me the flexibility that allowed me to dynamically block off certain spaces from being used each turn, in accordance with game rules.
-* A function that reset the board each round would use getElementsByClassName() and then iterate on that nodelist to change classnames.
+* The function that reset the board each round would use getElementsByClassName() and then iterate on that nodelist to change classnames.
 Because getElementsByClassName() creates a live nodelist, changing the classnames was altering the nodelist and causing errors and omissions.
-I asked Slack for help and was pointed to this document: https://developer.mozilla.org/en-US/docs/Web/API/NodeList .
+I asked Slack for help and was pointed to [this document](https://developer.mozilla.org/en-US/docs/Web/API/NodeList).
 I switched from using getElementsByClassName() to using querySelectorAll(), which creates a static nodelist and can be iterated upon without changing the contents.
 * Code to check for poker combinations was extremely long and repetitive.
 I implemented a series of variables that would check contents of a given array for repeated numbers and numbers in sequence.
 I was able to turn code that looked like this:

         let array1ThreeStraightPair = (array1[0] === array1[1] + 1 && array1[1] === array1[2] + 1 && array1[0] !== undefined && array1[3] === array1[4] && array1[3] !== undefined) || (array1[2] === array1[3] + 1 && array1[3] === array1[4] + 1 && array1[2] !== undefined && array1[0] === array1[1] && array1[0] !== undefined);